1313e/PRISM/docs/source/user/terminology.rst

 	The specific method (Gaussian, regression or both) that needs to be used to construct an emulator.

 Emulator [`emul`/`emulator`]
-	The collection of all emulator systems together, provided by an :obj:`~prism.emulator.Emulator` object.
+	The collection of all emulator systems together, provided by an :obj:`~prism.Emulator` object.

 Emulator evaluation samples [`eval_sam_set`]
 	The sample set (to be) used for evaluating the emulator.